Cadgwith Cornwall

 David Robinson on her last day in Cadgwith 23 July 2011

-Ex Lifeboat "Guide of Dunkirk" as she is today in Mevagissy
+Ex Lifeboat "Guide of Dunkirk" as she was in 2002 in Mevagissy

 Guide of Dunkirk being launched.
 In this picture are Fred Stephens, Giff Tamblyn with the white shirt and braces, Bunny Legg behind him.
 Also Jimmy Stephens and Arthur Moor.
-Rambo Stephens, Arthusr Williams.
-If you think you can identify anyone else I can send you a hi res by email so you can get a good look
+Rambo Stephens, Arthur Williams.

 The "Guide" sailed well by all accounts